cardstack/boxel/README.md

 `packages/worker` is a separate build for the service worker that serves a realm

-`packages/realm-server` is a node app that serves the realm as an HTTP server
+`packages/realm-server` is a node app that serves the realm as an HTTP server, as well as, it can also host the runtime application for its own realm and optionally the local-realm.

 `packages/boxel-motion` is the animation primitives ember addon.